-Washington, D.C – capitol of U.S.A
+Washington, D.C – Capitol of The United States of America

 Washington D.C is the capital of the United States of America, it borders with Maryland and Virginia.
 Home of three of the Federal Governments most important branches – the Capitol, White House and the Supreme Court.